Principled Latent Diffusion for Graphs via Laplacian Autoencoders: Experimental details

 \subsection{Experimental details on baselines}

 For fair inference-time evaluation, we used a fixed batch size for all baselines; when this was not feasible, we tuned the batch size to optimize GPU usage.
 On \textsc{Extended Planar} and \textsc{Extended Tree}, all models were sampled with a batch size of 256.
-On Ego, discrete diffusion models could not fit the full 151-sample test batch on GPU and were sampled with a batch size of 32.
+For Ego, discrete diffusion models could not fit the full 151-sample test batch on the GPU and were sampled in batches of 32.
 On GuacaMol and MOSES, all models were sampled with a batch size of 1000.
-On TPU Tile, we sampled both Directo and LG-Flow using a batch size of 40, i.e. the full test batch.
+On TPU Tile, we sampled both Directo and LG-Flow using a batch size of 40, i.e., the full test batch.